-To ensure children retain knowledge that has been taught, they take part in regular mini-quizzes and retrieval activities.
-'SPARK' is used as an interactive tool used to quiz the children and give feedback to teachers to enable them to identify next steps.
-Our knowledge organisers are used regularly to support the learning of new information and vocabulary and are also used as a quizzing tool to revisit concepts and ensure knowledge is sticking.
+To ensure children retain knowledge that has been taught, they take part in regular mini-quizzes and retrieval activities through our carefully constructed spaced retrieval timetable.
+In addition to this, at the beginning of each subsequent lesson our pupils retrieve knowledge from the previous lesson, to enable them to build upon this.
+This gives children the opportunity to revisit current and prior learning.
+Our knowledge organisers are used regularly to support the learning of new information and vocabulary and are also used as a quizzing tool to revisit concepts and ensure knowledge is transferring into children's long-term memory.